Alexandre Pato: Loan to São Paulo

 On 5 February 2014, Pato moved to São Paulo in exchange for Jádson moving to Corinthians.
 While Jádson moved to Corinthians permanently, Pato transferred to Tricolor until December 2015, during which time half of his salary (R$400,000) would continue to be paid by Corinthians.
 If Pato received a proposal in June or July, when the transfer window re-opened in Europe, he would be negotiated to cover Corinthians investment of €15 million.

 According to Pato's agent, Gilmar Veloz, he left Corinthians because Mano Menezes, the new coach of club, contrary to Tite, his predecessor, did not want Pato at the club.
 Menezes preferred a midfielder, therefore Jádson, who was sitting on the bench at São Paulo, went the opposite way.
 In Veloz's words, "He [Pato] stayed with no place with new coach [Menezes], who wanted Jádson and did not want Pato.
 He had other plans, another tactical system in his mind.
 Pato was not important for Mano's scheme."
-On 10 April 2014, in his second game for São Paulo, Pato scored his first goal for his new club, against Centro Sportivo Alagoano.
+On 10 April 2014, in his second game for São Paulo, Pato scored his first goal for his new club, against CSA.
 He had made his debut in the second round of the Brazilian Cup in the first leg match against Alagoano.
 In a 3–0 victory in the second leg, Pato scored the first goal of the game, after an assist coming from Maicon.